 I can personally vouch for Father Roman and Father Paisie.
 They never reached out to me.
 I found Father Roman after translating the Russian site into English.
 In fact, I emailed him in both Russian and English, trying to figure out a way to support the Orthodox Church in Cambodia.
 He never asked me for money.
 The same is true of Father Paisie.
 In fact, this whole idea here is my own!

 As of present, they are translating more evangelical works into Khmer and have had some hefty expenses repairing the church in Phnom Penh.
+Father Roman has climbed into the roof of the church in Sihanoukville and fixed it himself.
 So, they can put your donation to good use!

 A ton of people take donations on Patreon or what not–and just stick it in their pockets for their own good.
 And, that’s fine.
 You can spend your money how you want and sending it to some guy to stick in his pocket is your prerogative.
 But, wouldn’t this be so much better?